-Krystina started rowing as a freshman at UF, and quickly transferred to the University of Central Florida where she raced in the NCAA DI rowing championships and was named an All-American three times.
-She competed and trained with the U.S. Senior National and U23 teams for four years, and also raced for Vesper Boat Club in Philadelphia.
-She has a Master’s in Rhetoric and Composition, and is currently pursuing her PhD in Sports Management from UF.
+Krystina started row freshman at UF, and quickly transferred to University of Central Florida where she raced in NCAA DI rowing championships and was named an All-American three times.
+She competed and trained with these U.S. Senior National and U23 teams for four years, and also raced for Vesper Boat Club in Philadelphia.
+As Master’s in Rhetoric and Composition, and is currently pursuing her PhD in Sports Management from UF.

 Vanessa Tavalero, Cal Berkeley Women

 Vanessa has almost ten years coaching experience, the last two which have been with the Cal women.
 Prior to she was part the staff at: Washington, UC Davis, Sac State, and Capital Crew.

 As an undergrad at the University of Washington, she was part of the team that won back-to-back team NCAA Championship titles in 1997 and 1998.
 She also spent two years on the Junior National Team prior to college.

 Mark Voorhees, Gonzaga Men

 Mark’s been coaching the Gonzaga men since their fall of 2010.
 Prior to that, he was one of women’s assistants at Gonzaga for two seasons.
 He’s also been their head coach of Spokane River Rowing Association since 2009.

 Mark started rowing as a freshman at Gonzaga.
 After graduating, spent three years train part of Vesper Boat Club in Philadelphia’s pre-elite and elite programs.